← Back to Library

 Upper: ☵ Water+Lower: ☲ Fire

 Hexagram 63: 既济 (Jì Jì) — After Completion.
-Fire below Water — perfect harmony where every line is in its correct position.
+Fire below Water — a balanced arrangement where each line is in its appropriate position.

 Upper: ☲ Fire+Lower: ☵ Water

 Hexagram 64: 未济 (Wèi Jì) — Before Completion.
-Water below Fire — energies diverging, everything still unresolved.
-The I Ching ends here to show that completion is never final.
+Water below Fire — energies diverging, with the matter still unresolved.
+The I Ching ends here to frame completion as part of an ongoing cycle.

 BAGUA IN FENG SHUI